gemforce-team/wGemCombiner/README.md

 #### Supported operative systems:

 * Windows: from Vista to 10 (sorry XP users, complain with Microsoft's .NET versions)
-* Others: wine can run it, but it cannot send keyboard/mouse events correctly
+* Others: wine can run it, but it might not send keyboard/mouse events correctly

 #### Supported Gemcraft versions: